giordebug/verbamanent/docs/source/models/forward_tts.md

-# Forward TTS model(s)
+# Forward tts model(s)

-A general feed-forward TTS model implementation that can be configured to different architectures by setting different encoder and decoder networks.
+A general feed-forward tts model implementation that can be configured to different architectures by setting different encoder and decoder networks.
 It can be trained with either pre-computed durations (from pre-trained Tacotron) or an alignment network that learns the text to audio alignment from the input data.